 If you are interested in a rewarding position in a friendly, state-of-the-art environment, please apply via Careers at UF (jobs.ufl.edu).
-Attach your C.V. and three letters of recommendation to your application.
-Salary is negotiable.
-Application deadline for this position is November 15, 2022 with an anticipated start date of July 15, 2023.
+Attach your C.V.
+Three letters of recommendation will be requested if appropriate after initial review of your CV.

 Final candidate will be required to provide an official transcript to the hiring department upon hire.
 A transcript will not be considered “official” if a designation of “Issued to Student” is visible.
 Degrees earned from an education institution outside of the United States are required to be evaluated by a professional credentialing service provider approved by the National Association of Credential Evaluation Services (NACES), which can be found at http://www.naces.org/.

 The University of Florida is an equal opportunity institution dedicated to building a broadly diverse and inclusive faculty and staff.